-At the heart of our approach is the conviction that physical therapy should be patient-centered and delivered with compassion and sensitivity.
+At the heart of this approach is the conviction that physical therapy should be patient-centered and delivered with compassion and sensitivity.
 You will feel listened-to, valued, and respected.
 You will be a partner in your therapy.
-We look forward to hearing your story and helping you reach your goals to reach your full potential.
+They look forward to hearing your story and helping you reach your goals to reach your full potential.

 PT, MPT, CMP, CFMT, FFMT, FAAOMPT

 Fresh from finishing the mid-career 17-month fellowship program (FFMT, FAAOMPT), Tracy brings nearly 10 years as a physical therapist and 14 years as an athletic trainer to create a combined 19 years of experience working with the body.
 In her years since PT school, Tracy has focused on mastering Functional Manual Therapy (FMT) and passing the rigorous CFMT exam with Distinction in 2011.
 She quickly came on as Faculty-in-Training for the Institute of Physical Art and is on track to be a primary instructor in 2016.
 Since earning CFMT, Tracy has also earned her certification as a Mulligan Practitioner (CMP), delved deeply into visceral mobilization at the Barral Institute and entered the women's health world by studying with Herman & Wallace Pelvic Rehabilitation Institute and Gail Wetzler.

 Tracy enjoys spending time with her husband Kirk doing all kinds of things.
 They swing dance, ski, snowboard and hike, they love to travel domestically and abroad.
 Tracy enjoys a really good book or movie, the beach and cooking.
 She is also a bit of a continuing education junkie.